mlewk/TS-grabber/README.md

 # TS-grabber
-Python implementation of Open CV to act as a  screen scraper
+Python implementation of Open CV to act as a  screen scraper for indicator detection